akashacms/epub-guide/documents/3c-content-markup.html.md

 ## HTML+EJS files

 EJS uses special tags embedded in HTML allowing the substitution of data into HTML renderings.
 In AkashaCMS, all the metadata is available as variables for easy substitution into rendered HTML.
+The file extension to use EJS is `.html.ejs`.

 It's not recommended to use EJS when writing, but it's a vital tool for layout template files as we've already seen.